 Here the circle function operates on all three points, and is then extruded to create three holes.
 See circle() for how it works.

+'''

-radiusArc(endPoint: Union[Tuple[float, float], Tuple[float, float, float], Vector], radius: float, forConstruction: bool = False) $\rightarrow$ T a workplane with the current point at the end of the arc
+radiusArc(endPoint: Union[Tuple[float, float], Tuple[float, float, float], Vector], radius: float, forConstruction: bool = False) \rightarrow T

+'''

 Draw an arc from the current point to endPoint with an arc defined by the radius.